 Why Hire an SEC Whistleblower Lawyer

 In contrast to False Claims Act (FCA) qui tam claims, a whistleblower reporting wrongdoing to the U.S. Securities and Exchange Commission (SEC) is not required to retain counsel.
-So why should a whistleblower consider retaining counsel?
-Hiring an effective and experienced SEC whistleblower law firm can significantly increase your chances of recovering and maximizing an SEC whistleblower award.
+So why should a whistleblower consider retaining an attorney?
+Hiring an effective and experienced SEC whistleblower lawyer can significantly increase your chances of recovering and maximizing an SEC whistleblower award.

 Blow the Whistle Anonymously

 The SEC allows whistleblowers to submit tips anonymously if represented by counsel.
 For most of Zuckerman Law’s clients, it is imperative that their identity remain confidential throughout the process.
 Therefore, our experienced SEC whistleblower attorneys prioritize protecting our clients’ identities and take the necessary steps to minimize any risk that a client’s identity could be exposed.

 For more information, see Anonymous Whistleblowing: Does the SEC Whistleblower Program Protect a Whistleblower’s Identity?

 Preparing an Effective SEC Whistleblower Submission

 The SEC Whistleblower Office receives more than 12,000 Form TCR submissions per year and has limited resources.
 It is critical that whistleblowers and their attorneys prepare submissions that grab the SEC’s attention and provide a roadmap for a successful enforcement action.
 Indeed, most successful whistleblower submissions involve and include far more than filling out a form on the SEC’s website.

 Unlike many whistleblower law firms, Zuckerman Law has a full-time in-house certified public accountant (CPA) and certified fraud examiner (CFE) to analyze complex frauds.
 We leverage our expertise and experience working with the SEC to: